apache/incubator-pegasus/rfcs/2021-02-22-disk-migrater.md

 Disk-Migrater is for migrating data among different local disks within one node.
 This feature is different from node-rebalance that is for migrating data among different nodes.

 ## Flow Process
-Disk-Migrater operates by sending `RPC_REPLICA_DISK_MIGRATE` rpc to target node and goes on to trigger the node to migrate the `replica` from one disk to another.
-The whole migration process as follow:
+Disk-Migrater operates by sending `RPC_REPLICA_DISK_MIGRATE` rpc to the targeted node that triggers the node to migrate the specified `replica` from one disk to another.
+The whole migration process is as follow:

 ```
 +---------------+      +---------------+       +--------------+